MHP Hotel AG (von NuWays AG): Buy

 Zusätzliche Unternehmensinformationen zur MHP Hotel Aktie

-Auf 7 Tage gesehen hat sich der Kurs der MHP Hotel Aktie um +0,35 % verändert.
-Der Verlust auf 30 Tage beträgt -2,05 %.
+Auf 7 Tage gesehen hat sich der Kurs der MHP Hotel Aktie um +3,48 % verändert.
+Der Gewinn auf 30 Tage beträgt +1,02 %.

 Analyst: